wp-plugins/gregs-threaded-comment-numbering/readme.txt

 == Installation ==

 1. Unzip the plugin archive
-2. Upload the entire folder `greg-threaded-comment-numbering` to `/wp-content/plugins/`
+2. Upload the entire folder `gregs-threaded-comment-numbering` to `/wp-content/plugins/`
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Settings -> Threaded Comment Numbering to configure your preferences
 5. Update your template's `comments.php` or `functions.php` to incorporate numbering, as described below